 It’s much easier to translate, maintain, and manage a language repository if you collaborate with other translators.
 Start this process by adding a new workgroup to the list of international workgroups, using one of the existing workgroup pages as an exemplar.

 Document how your workgroup will collaborate; meetings, chat and mailing lists can all be very effective.
 Making these mechanisms clear on your workgroup page can help build a community of translators.

-Then use Rocket chat channels to let other people know you’ve started a translation, and invite them to join the workgroup.
+Then use Discord to let other people know you’ve started a translation, and invite them to join the workgroup.